The Life of Gautama Buddha

 The Queen is now approaching her term and requests to go to the garden, as the natural setting will bring peace to her mind, and the King gives his consent and makes preparations for the journey.

-It appears on the right of the panel that the Queen is dictating her petition to the King, and that in the centre he is receiving it.
+It appears on the right of the panel that the Queen is preparing to leave for the garden, and that in the centre the king gives his final orders to his servants.
 Courtiers, some bearing gifts, are on the left of the panel.

 027: Queen Māyā traveling to Lumbini